Madhu65498721/Chronic-Illness-Support/README.md

-## Chronic Illness Support Chatbot
+## CHRONIC ILLNESS SUPPORT CHATBOT

 This project demonstrates how to implement a chatbot for chronic illness support using Next.js and the [GEMINI API].